 If the return manifold is not getting warm, there is either air in the system or the flow and the return from the boiler is not correct fitted to the mixing valve.
 Run the pump on speed 3.
 The system must be on for 24 hours to confirm that all the loops are working.
-Also, check that the correct room thermostat is controlling correct actuator.

-Note, if there is a risk for the air temperature dropping below freezing, then you must protect the pipes and manifolds from freezing conditions.
+Note, if there is a risk for the air temperature dropping below freezing, then you must protect the pipes and manifolds from freezing.
 It is always recommended to lay screed on top of the pipes as soon as they have been pressure tested.